faasm/faasm/docs/kubernetes.md

 # Set-up and usage

 Faasm can be deployed to Kubernetes and Knative to create a distributed set-up.
 The configuration files are found in the `k8s` directory.
-This has the following components.

 ## Knative Set-up

 Provided you have an accessible Kubernetes cluster (cloud provider, local Minikube, bare metal etc.) with Knative installed, you can deploy Faasm as follows.

-If you're deploying remotely then you need to update the `externalIPs` field in the `upload-service.yml` file to match your k8s master node.
-On a cloud provider you may need to modify the external `LoadBalancer`s.
+If you're deploying on a bare-metal cluster then you need to update the `externalIPs` field in the `upload-service.yml` file to match your k8s master node.

+On a cloud provider you should be provided with an endpoint which will handle the external connectivity.

+To deploy, you can run:

 ```
-# Local (NodePorts for services)
+# Local
-./bin/knative_deploy.sh local
+inv k8s-deploy --local

-# Remote (LoadBalancers for service).
-Run on master node
+# Remote bare-metal (must be run on master node)
-./bin/knative_deploy.sh remote
+inv k8s-deploy --bare_metal

+# IBM Cloud
+inv k8s-deploy --ibm
 ```

 Once everything has started up, you can get the relevant URLs as follows (on the master node):